msk-satheesh-5599/ng-mat-forms/README.md

 ### setControlValue

 __description__

-    * set an value for the any of the control in the formGroup.
+* set an value for the any of the control in the formGroup
 * parameters
-      * formControlName
+  * formControlName : string
-      * value
+  * value : string

 __example__
 ```javascript